 |ICC U19 Cricket World Cup 2020||January and February 2020||South Africa||Afghanistan, Australia, Bangladesh, England, India, New Zealand, Pakistan, South Africa, Sri Lanka, Windies, Zimbabwe and 5 regional qualifiers|

 The ICC Under-19 World Cup 2018 was a 16-team event held in New Zealand from January 13 to February 3.
 The 10 Full Members of the International Cricket Council as of 2016 gained automatic qualification, while one spot was reserved for the highest-ranked Associate from the previous edition of the event, which was Namibia in the ICC Under-19 World Cup 2016.
 Regional qualifiers in ICC's five development regions determined the other teams that participated in the marquee event.

 The following teams qualified from their respective development regions:

 – Afghanistan from Asia

 – Papua New Guinea from East Asia Pacific

-The most recent edition was held in Bangladesh, where the Windies won a thrilling final against India to claim their maiden title.
+The 2016 edition was held in Bangladesh, where the Windies won a thrilling final against India to claim their maiden title.